Bank Authorization Letter Samples | How to Write

 Recipient’s name and address

-Thirdly the bank name and address must be provided in the bank authorization letter.
+Thirdly the bank name and address must be provided in the authorization letter.
 This will ensure that the appropriate bank branch receives the letter.
 The recipient’s name, who is often the bank manager, should also be written in the salutation.
 If the account holder is not sure of the recipient’s name, they can use the generic term ‘To Whom It May Concern’ to help avoid confusion.

 Your bank account details

-Next, the account holder should provide their bank details in the introductory sentence of the bank authorization letter.
+Next, the account holder should provide their bank details in the introductory sentence of the authorization letter.
 This will help show that they are an account holder with the bank.
 It will also help the bank manager identify the account holder’s bank account.

 State your reason for authorization